-Sue Hendrickson has more than 20 years of experience representing leading companies in connection with cutting-edge intellectual property issues and the development and commercialization of new products and technologies.
+Sue Hendrickson is co-head of the firm's Technology Transactions and Life Sciences Transactions practices.
+She has 25 years of experience representing leading companies in connection with cutting-edge intellectual property issues and the development and commercialization of new products and technologies.
 Her practice focuses on technology transactions, including complex collaborations, licensing deals, strategic investments, development, manufacturing and distribution agreements, acquisitions, and joint ventures.
 She has extensive experience in the information technology, life sciences, healthcare, communications, media, consumer products, and financial sectors, and regularly represents clients ranging from startups to Fortune 100 companies, as well as investors, and nonprofits.
 Ms. Hendrickson also regularly advises on confidentiality, trade secret, social media issues, and intellectual property matters.

 - Samsung in connection with the launch of Samsung's voice-activated personal assistant.

 - Digital Entertainment Content Ecosystem, a consortium of leading electronics, media, and other companies involved in digital entertainment, in connection with the development and rollout of the UltraViolet service, a cloud-based digital rights authentication system that allows consumers to stream and download content to multiple platforms and devices.

 - LeanIn.org in connection with its partnership with Getty Images to create the Lean In Collection, a library of images devoted to celebrating powerful images of women, girls, and the communities who support them; the Ban Bossy Campaign, its partnership with the Girl Scouts, and other ongoing activities relating to the advancement of women and LeanIn.org's mission.